 Multi-family property management is challenging on every level.
 Efficiently and consistently overseeing a growing portfolio is especially tough when unplanned incidents (leaks, floods, fires, and the like) distract on-site staff from their daily priorities.
-Sequoia Equities own and manage 49 multi-family communities, spanning the West Coast from Los Angeles to Seattle.
+Sequoia Equities owns and manages 49 multi-family communities, spanning the West Coast from Los Angeles to Seattle.
 As the number of managed properties grew, incident response demanded a larger share of the budget and increasingly became a source of irritation and distraction to staff.
 Seeing management’s dilemma, FACS conducted a business impact analysis for Sequoia.
 The results of that study clearly showed savings of time, money, and human resources were possible through the implementation of a FACS Incident Response Management (FIRM) plan.
-Sequoia’s team agreed to partner with FIRM and quickly began to see the programs effectiveness.
+Sequoia’s team agreed to partner with FIRM and quickly began to see the program's effectiveness.

 FACS Scientist Serves as Expert Witness in Personal Injury Lawsuit

 A university employee brought suit against a construction company.
 He claimed improper storage of dirt during an excavation project caused him to contract an infectious fungal disease.
 The attorneys for the defendant asked FACS to advise them on the case and prepare an expert witness declaration concerning the nature of the fungus and the mode of infection.

 Hospital Construction Project Requires Environmental Monitoring

 A hospital construction project required cutting through the exterior walls of the existing structure to tie-in to a new building being erected adjacent to it.
 FACS was retained to assist with evaluating the project impact on the environment of care, which included monitoring concentrations of airborne particulate matter (PM 10 and PM 2.5).